12 Red Flags You’re About to Stay at a Bad Hotel

-No hotel is perfect, but unfortunately, some out there are so imperfect that staying there can turn your dream vacation into a nightmare.
-Travel experts share the signs that the hotel that you're booking—or that you've just walked into—is not all it's cracked up to be.
+No hotel is perfect, but unfortunately, some are so imperfect that staying there can turn your dream vacation into a nightmare.
+Travel experts share the signs that a hotel isn’t all it's cracked up to be.

 The photos are doctored

 The first test a hotel must pass in the age of COVID is a visual inspection online.
 Sometimes, you may not realize a hotel is iffy until you arrive—but you certainly want to avoid that happening if you can.
 First, give the photos on the hotel’s site a good look and compare them with photos from real guests on travel review sites.
-“Hotels with a good reputation and nothing to hide will ensure that the quality of their photos is professional, accurate, and not overly edited,” says Janet Semenova, co-founder of Boutique Travel Advisors.
+“Hotels with a good reputation and nothing to hide will ensure that the quality of their photos is professional, accurate, and not overly edited,” says Janet Semenova, cofounder of Boutique Travel Advisors.
 “Hotels whose photos are misleading or heavily photoshopped generally have something to hide.”
 For instance, look for gradient lines that indicate that colors were touched up.
 Another technique you might see is the use of a fish-eye lens.
-“If their pictures are all taken with a fish-eye lens, they may be trying to make small rooms appear larger,” cautions Grainne Kelly, travel expert, former travel agent, CPST, and founder of BubbleBum car travel innovations.
-A quick Google image search for the hotel should quickly make it clear if the photos on the site aren’t giving the whole picture.
+“If their pictures are all taken with a fish-eye lens, they may be trying to make small rooms appear larger,” cautions travel expert Grainne Kelly, a former travel agent and the founder of BubbleBum car travel innovations.
+While the size of the room isn’t the most important thing right now, if the hotel is misrepresenting some things, it could be concealing others as well.

 And it’s not just what you do see—it’s the photos that are not there, too.
 If the website only shows photos of the exterior of the hotel, there’s almost definitely a reason that there are none of the inside.
 Even leaving out photos of a significant aspect of the rooms—think the bathrooms or the beds—can be a red flag.
 Also, make sure the hotel website clearly states its COVID safety protocols.
 FYI, these hotels have handled COVID-19 the best.

 The website and Google disagree